achillesn/smart-cedar/_posts/Songs/2020-06-30-the-grace-of-loneliness.md

 In the abyss of the Word
 Joy is hidden
 In a labyrinth stuck
-Agonizing to wander
+agonizing to wander
 back and forth

 Bygone and forgotten
-But still deep inside
+but still deep inside
-Waiting for your return
+waiting for your return
-To the core of style
+to the core of style

 So many stars in the world
-But only one sky
+but only one sky
 So many smiles in our lives
 gone
 Like smoke.

 Did you ever suspect, my friend
-How everything would become an image
+how everything would become an image
-Even the very human heart
+even the very human heart

 Even Jove
-The god of gods
+the god of gods
-Feared man
+feared man
-And tried to stop him
+and tried to stop him
-By splitting him in two
+by splitting him in two
-Donating the eternal torture
+donating the eternal torture
-Of lack
+of lack
-The agony of lonesome
+the agony of lonesome
-Before it transforms to Loneliness
+before it transforms to Loneliness

 Dancing by yourself
 Getting drunk on your own